What is an MVNO?

 Why choose an MVNO?

-MVNOs give you the exact same service as mobile network operators, there’s really no discernable difference to the consumer in terms of connecting to the network, making phone calls etc. The differences between different mobile providers come when you start looking beyond the basics of making a phone call, sending a text or using data.
+MVNOs give you the same service as mobile network operators – there is no discernable difference to the consumer in terms of connecting to the network, making phone calls and getting online.
+The differences between different mobile providers become apparent when you start looking beyond the basics of getting online.

 The UK’s four mobile network operators (O2, EE, Three and Vodafone) tend to offer a lot of extras on their mobile deals, whether its tech, subscriptions to streaming services or priority concert tickets.
 But MVNOs have their own selling points, too.
 Let’s take a look at some of them.